cernanalysispreservation/analysispreservation.cern.ch/README.rst

 What is this?
 -------------

-`CERN Analysis Preservation <https://analysispreservation.cern.ch>`_ is a data preservation service developed and run at `CERN <https://home.cern/about>`_ to provide a centralized platform for high energy physicists to store and retrieve analysis information.
-It is currently targeting analysis information provided by the four largest LHC experiments - ALICE, ATLAS, CMS and LHCb.
+`CERN Analysis Preservation <https://analysispreservation.cern.ch>`_ is a data preservation service developed and run at `CERN <https://home.cern/about>`_ to provide a centralized platform for physicists to capture and preserve the knowledge behind their physics analyses so that it is understandable and reusable in the future.
+It is currently targeting analysis information produced by the LHC experiments.

+CAP is designed to support physicists during their research, so we make sure to apply access control to all information added to the platform.
+Users retain full control of their information and data.

-This is the source code behind this project licensed under the `GNU Public License 2.0 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>`_.
-As it is designed to support physicists during their research, the data gathered is not accessible by anyone outside CERN.
-If you wish to get access to data from CERN please visit the `CERN Open Data Portal <http://opendata.cern.ch>`_.
+The source code behind this project is licensed under the `GNU General Public License v3.0<LICENSE>`_.

-If you want to know more just go to our `official documentation <https://cernanalysispreservation.readthedocs.io/en/latest/>`_.
+If you want to know more, please refer our `official documentation <https://analysispreservation.cern.ch/docs/general/>`_.

 Installation
 ------------

-If you want to try it out youself or test some code you have written, you can install a demo site locally.
+If you want to try it out yourself or test some code you have written, you can install a demo site locally.
 Please check out the `installation guide <INSTALL.rst>`_ for more details.

 Contributing
 ------------